The manager-employee relationship is central to all things work. And as in any relationship, communication is essential.

 - Do you feel like you’re able to ask others for help?
 Why or why not?

-- How do you feel like you’re tracking on your growth goals?
+- How do you feel like you’re progressing on your career development goals?

-- Are there any new skills you’d like to learn?
+- What new skills would you like to learn?

 - Are you interested in any conferences or courses?
 Are you open to recommendations?

 - What’s your opinion of your career growth since you started working here?

 - What part of the business would you like to learn more about?

 - Are there any specific software or tools you’d like to learn how to use?

 Staying on top of everyone’s workload can be challenging at the best of times — but one-on-ones are an ideal opportunity to check in on individual goals and OKRs, problem-solve any blockers, and course-correct projects that have gone awry.